 Septic system tips

-- Know the location of your tank and leaching field/bed, and do not drive over it!
+- Know the location of your tank and leaching field/bed, and do not drive over the bed or plant shrubs or trees where roots will interfere with it.

 - Test your well water at least 3 times per year (spring, summer and fall).

 - Have your tank pumped on a regular basis.
 Please see guidelines above.

 - Try to reduce your water usage.